 There are plenty of opportunities to save money and reinvest into your production—wherever it’s shooting—so long as you are diligent in pursuing these opportunities.
 If you need cash next month, will the incentive get back to you in time?
 Some can take months or years to reach a production’s coffers.
 So, as Ryan said while munching on one of his perfect confections: “Don’t burn your cookies.”

 Do you have specific questions you’d like answered?
-Feel free to reach out to Ryan directly at [email protected].
-He’s ready and eager to answer all your incentive-related queries, big or small.
+Feel free to reach out to [email protected].